A Simple Workflow with Powerful Results: The Electronic Checklist

 The Electronic Checklist as a Workflow

 Suppose you have a procedure you must step through in a certain order on a regular basis.
 Perhaps you are required to back up computer data weekly, but sometimes you forget.
 Maybe it’s a mistake that won’t catch up to you, but if it does, it could be really bad.
-To address the situation, you could use workflow software to create a process that automatically opens up on a particular weekday and steps you through the backup process so you not only don’t forget, but you have a record of having done the backups when you were supposed to.
+To address the situation, you could use workflow checklist software to create a process that automatically opens up on a particular weekday and steps you through the backup process so you not only don’t forget, but you have a record of having done the backups when you were supposed to.

 Similarly, suppose you want to ensure that you complete the same steps when you make a new contact or lead.
 Automated workflows could easily be developed to step you through standard questions to ask the person, and then send the data you gathered to your company’s CRM.
-The checklist workflow ensures consistency and completion each time.
+The electronic workflow checklist ensures consistency and completion each time.

 Automatic Documentation of Step Completion